postmarketOS-mirror/libapk-qt/README.md

  * BUILD_SHARED_LIBS (default ON) shared libs, that's obviously what we want
  * BUILD_TESTING (default OFF) build tests and enable `make test` target.
  * BUILD_DEVELOPER_MODE (default OFF) developer-only extra debug information.
 Don't enable in production

+## Overriding fake root usage from environment variable

+`QTAPK_FAKEROOT` can be set in environment to the path of fake chroot directory to force usage of fake root by library.